krristi427/Sorting-Algorithms/Bubble_Sort/README.md

 END FOR
 ```

+###Complexity
+Notice that in the i-th Iteration of the outer loop, the inner loop will have performed n - 1 - i Comparisons. <br> For n iterations, it will perform n * (n - 1 - i) Comparisons, thus leading to quadratic time-complexity.

 ### This is a very common sorting algorithm and can be implemented in pretty much every language.<br>Check out the rest of this folder to see some examples of it at work!